mass-payments icon

 A local bank transfer refers to transferring funds electronically from one bank account to another within the same country or region.
 It is also a cross-border payment method where a deposit is made into a foreign bank account.
 A local bank transfer is also known as an international ACH or Global ACH.

 Local bank transfers are typically used for various purposes, including salary payments, partner commissions, business transactions, and more.
-They’re faster and more cost effective than traditional methods like writing and mailing checks or physical cash.
+They’re faster and more cost-effective than traditional methods like writing and mailing cheques or physical cash.
 The advent of mobile and online banking has created even more convenience, allowing users to initiate transfers from anywhere in the world.

 How does a Local Bank Transfer Work?

 The sender provides the necessary data to initiate a local bank transfer, like the recipient’s bank account details, bank name, and branch information.
-The sender’s bank will transfer the funds to the recipient’s account.
+The sender’s bank will transfer money to the recipient’s account.

 Local bank transfers involve an intermediary bank or financial institution which operates between the transfer’s payer (or the originator) and the payee (or the receiver) of the payment.
-The intermediary acts as a clearing mechanism and helps process and settle the funds transfer.
+The intermediary acts as a clearing mechanism and helps process and settle the funds transfer within specific banking systems.

-An ACH transfer is the standard process involving an intermediary in the United States.
-The payer issues the payment and then ‘cleared’ and settled by the Automated Clearing House before funds are accessible in the payee’s account.
-Unfortunately, the domestic ACH system can’t settle international bank transfers.
+Similar systems exist globally.
+For example, the United States uses the Automated Clearing House (ACH) system.
+This is where the payer issues the payment and then ‘cleared’ and settled by the Automated Clearing House before funds are accessible in the payee’s account.
+Unfortunately, domestic clearing systems like the ACH system generally can’t settle international bank transfers directly end-to-end.

 Many other regions around the world also have clearing mechanisms that function like an ACH transfer.
 Europe has developed the Single European Payments Area (SEPA).
-SEPA uses local bank transfers with similar ease to domestic ACH transfers.
-India has several local bank transfers and foreign exchange mechanisms, including the NPCI, ECS, and, more recently, the NACH.
+SEPA uses local bank transfers with similar ease to domestic EFT or ACH transfers.
+India has several local bank transfer and foreign exchange mechanisms, including NPCI, ECS, and, more recently, NACH.

 Scenario Example of a Local Bank Transfer

-Let’s say there’s a company called ABC, Inc. based in the United States, and they need to make a payment of $4,000 to their international partner, XYZ Ltd., located in the United Kingdom.
+Let’s say there’s a company called ABC, Inc. based in Canada, and they need to make a payment of $4,000 CAD to their international partner, XYZ Ltd., located in the United Kingdom.
 Both companies have bank accounts in their respective countries.
-Here is how a bank transfer might unfold:
+Here is how one type of bank transfer used for international transactions might unfold:

 1. ABC’s finance department prepares the payment details and gathers all the necessary data from XYZ, including the recipient’s bank account number, SWIFT/BIC code, bank name, and any other necessary details.